Frequently Asked Questons

 Which grades do you enroll?

-Initially, we will enroll kindergarten to 5th grade learners with plans to add an additional grade each year.
-We may enroll learners that are sightly older or younger on a case by case basis.
+We are enrolling Transition Kindergarten to 6th grade learners with plans to add an additional grade each year.
+We may enroll learners that are sightly older on a case by case basis.

 Is Acton religous?

 What do you mean by a hero's journey?